thomasjallerton/nimbus-framework/docs/resources/functions/NotificationFunction.md

 }
 ```

-The `NotificationEvent` parameter gives you more details about the notification, like the timestamp and any additional parameters.
+The `NotificationEvent` parameter gives you more details about the notification, like the timestamp and message id.

 As with all serverless functions, a notification function must be inside of a class with a default constructor available.